Confident Potty Training: A Gentle, Proven Path to Independence

 Support Their Progress and Set Clear Expectations

-Keep the potty only in the bathroom and always in the same spot, ensuring familiarity and ease of access.
+Keep the potty only in the bathroom and always in the same spot to ensure familiarity and ease of access.

 Let your child know that you’re nearby and available to help whenever they need.